T1na2-design/CyberHub_Chatbot/README.md

 # 🔒 CyberHub_Chatbot

-> A console-based cybersecurity awareness chatbot built with .NET 10, designed to educate users about online safety through an interactive, personalized conversation experience.
+> A WPF-based cybersecurity awareness chatbot built with .NET 10, designed to educate users about online safety through chat, tasks, quizzes, and activity tracking.

 ---

 ## 📖 Project Overview

-**CyberHub_Chatbot** is an interactive command-line chatbot that teaches cybersecurity best practices and raises digital safety awareness.
-It uses a friendly, conversational approach — complete with ASCII art, color-coded output, typewriter effects, and audio greetings — to make learning about cybersecurity engaging and accessible.
+**CyberHub_Chatbot** is an interactive desktop chatbot that teaches cybersecurity best practices and raises digital safety awareness.
+It uses a friendly, conversational approach with chat guidance, tabbed tools, activity logging, quiz feedback, and a dark UI theme to make learning engaging and accessible.

 **Target Audience:**
 - Students and beginners learning about online safety